 - Improves calcium absorption

 - Antibiotics (Anti means against and biotics means living.
-Antibiotics kill off all the good and bad bacteria).
-Of note: antibiotics can be potentially life saving so if you want to avoid taking them make sure you have a discussion with your medical care team.
+Antibiotics kill off bacteria.
+Of note: antibiotics can be potentially life saving so if you are thinking of not taking them make sure you have a discussion with your medical care team.

 - NSAID’s (i.e. Naproxen and Ibuprofen)